Whether it’s a one time craft project with the kids or a personal hobby, making candles at home is fun, easy and cheap.

 You only need small amounts of dye flakes to color your candles.
 In terms of total candle weight, you want to add about 0.1% of dye flakes to get light shades or 0.25% to obtain dark shades.

-Although I wouldn’t recommend it, you can use food coloring for candles as well.
+People often ask me if you can use food coloring for candles as well.

 Can you use crayons to color candles?